-Assistant City Attorney Farimah Brown gave a briefing on the Brown Act and the Sunshine Ordinance.
+Senior Assistant City Attorney Farimah Brown gave a briefing on the Brown Act and the Sunshine Ordinance.

-Panel member Mik asked to clarify that they are not allowed to email one another about the business that they are doing.
+Panel member Mik asked for clarification regarding the prohibition on emailing one another about the business that they are doing.

 Ms. Brown answered that outside of the public meeting, if a majority of the panel emails one another, they are essentially conducting a meeting, which is prohibited by the Brown Act.